DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Discrete Flow Matching: Introduction

-In this study, we propose \textbf{Di}screte \textbf{Flow} Matching with Factorized Speech Tokens for Zero-Shot \textbf{T}ext-\textbf{T}o-\textbf{S}peech (DiFlow-TTS), as illustrated in Fig. \ref{fig:overview}, to directly address the aforementioned challenges and research questions.
-To explicitly model factorized speech attributes within a compact and unified framework, we propose the Phoneme-Content Mapper (PCM), which maps phoneme sequences to discrete speech tokens that represent the content of the utterance.
-This module generates content embeddings that align closely with the semantic structure of the speech.
-These embeddings, along with auditory attributes extracted from the reference speech prompt, are then used to condition a Factorized Discrete Flow Denoiser (FDFD) module, allowing it to effectively clone the reference's speaking style.
-Crucially, we design the model with separate prediction heads for the probability velocity of distinct speech aspects, specifically prosody, and acoustic details, allowing it to learn aspect-specific distributions explicitly.
-As a result, the model achieves improved naturalness, expressiveness, and fidelity in the synthesized speech.
-Our main contributions are as follows:
+In response, we present \textbf{Di}screte \textbf{Flow} Matching for zero-shot \textbf{TTS} (DiFlow-TTS), illustrated in Figure \ref{fig:overview}, a novel zero-shot TTS framework that leverages DFM tailored to discrete settings in speech synthesis.
+This work aims to demonstrate DFM as a promising research direction for speech synthesis, supported by empirical experiments that reveal both the advantages and limitations of this approach.
+To address this gap, we take an initial step toward developing a framework that operates directly in the discrete space of factorized codec tokens by employing a pre-trained FACodec~\cite{ns3} as the target discrete representation.
+This choice is motivated by two key factors: \ding{182} FACodec factorizes speech into prosody, content, and acoustic attributes, enabling flexible modeling of each attribute independently; and \ding{183} it is pre-trained on a large-scale multi-speaker corpus, providing a robust and reliable codec foundation for our target data.
+Building on this, DiFlow-TTS explicitly models these factorized attributes within a compact and unified framework.
+Specifically, we design \textbf{P}honeme-\textbf{C}ontent \textbf{M}apper (PCM), which directly maps phoneme sequences to discrete speech tokens that represent the content of the utterance.
+This module further generates content embeddings that align closely with the semantic structure of the speech.
+These embeddings, along with auditory attributes extracted from the reference speech prompt, are then used to condition a \textbf{F}actorized \textbf{D}iscrete \textbf{F}low \textbf{D}enoiser (FDFD) module, allowing it to effectively clone the reference's speaking characteristics.
+Crucially, we design the denoiser with separate prediction heads for the probability velocity of distinct speech aspects, specifically prosody and acoustic details, allowing it to simultaneously learn multiple attribute-specific distributions within a unified flow architecture.
+In summary, our main contributions are as follows: